lilyfreelancer/Startup-News/_posts/2021-03-01-pajamas-new-normal.md

 ---

-If you're looking for a looser fit and flamboyant look, definitely opt for the high-waisted Sunday sleep ultra-soft plus-size Pajama Joggers by Old Navy.
+If you're looking for a looser fit and flamboyant look, definitely opt for the **high-waisted Sunday sleep ultra-soft plus-size Pajama Joggers** by Old Navy.
+And I think these joggers are very much in-style for the work-at-home lifestyle.

 ![](https://i.imgur.com/PnPNo2T.png)

+The elasticized and high waist band makes it great if you’re weight has bounced around during lock-down, and it can fit a variety of natural body shapes.
+The curved drop-crotch inseam also makes it more maneuverable while sitting in your office chairs, doing household chores, or lounging on the couch.

 ## Final Thoughts

 While I and quite firm on my personal pajama recommendation above, you should always shop with your personal needs in mind.
 This is why I would highly recommend keeping your eyes peeled at **SearchShops.com**, a fashion deal aggregator with new collections every day.
+Simply subscribe for daily updates, or search for the types of pajamas or other clothing collections that you’re interested in.